 The above observation suggests that a good short answer to a wh-question provides new information about something definite that has already been established and restricted by the wh-question.

-Thus this observation is reminiscent of existing literature on some post-suppositional phenomena, i.e., delayed tests that check / provide additional information about something definite.
+This observation is reminiscent of existing literature on post-suppositional phenomena, i.e., delayed tests that (i) check definiteness or (ii) provide additional information about something definite.